STEP SYSTEM TO GET YOUR HOME LISTED, SOLD FAST, AND FOR TOP DOLLAR

 83. Create a stand-alone property site and unique URL that buyers can be directed to if they inquire about your home.

-84. Submit a crisp, clean digital montage of photos complete with personally written remarks detailing your home and upload on all websites.
+84. Submit a crisp, clean digital montage of photos complete with personally written remarks detailing your home and upload it on all websites.

 85. Discuss marketing ideas with the “Mastermind” group of top Realtors.
 86. Provide copies of advertisements and marketing material for you.